Adore E-Citybike 28" Alu Cityfahrrad CX-380 Mittelmotor 85NM / 15Ah Lime Green

 Bestseller

-Power capacity refers to the total energy stored in an electric bike's battery, measured in watt-hours (Wh).
-Choosing the right power capacity impacts how far you can ride on a single charge and how well the bike handles hills or longer commutes.
+Power capacity refers to the amount of energy stored in an electric bike's battery, directly affecting how far you can ride on a single charge.
+Choosing the right power capacity is important for matching your typical riding distance, terrain, and overall convenience.

 Typical price